Procedure Details

 Board policies can be found at: LCC Board of Trustees Policy Page

-*Does this procedure support HLC criteria?
+*Does this procedure support HLC criteria and/or Assumed Practices?
 Yes

 If yes, identify: 2A